-Both the Dremel 4200 and Dremel 4300 have an equal number of EZ accessories totaling to forty.
-However, Dremel 4300 has an attachment less.
-Both of these tools are natural fit users especially for attending to hobbies, DIY projects, workshop cutting, and surface finish chores.
+Dremel 4300 has an equal number of EZ accessories totaling to forty.
+The tool naturally fits users especially for attending to hobbies, DIY projects, workshop cutting, and surface finish chores.

 While the Dremel 8220 is more flexible, it has fewer accessories of 28 and only two attachments.
 For this, the model may not be ideal for busy workshops where you may need to complete a range of woodwork, cutting, and surface finish tasks.

-Dremel 8220 is light and cordless making it the ideal for carrying surface finish tasks around the homestead or in a small workshop.
+Dremel 8220 is light and cordless making it perfect for carrying surface finish tasks around the homestead or in a small workshop.
 It accepts a range of accessories meaning it is the only tool you need to complete chores such as sanding, polishing making holes in the workshop.

-Dremel 4200 is far much heavier but accepts more accessories than Dremel 8220.
+Dremel 4300 is far much heavier but accepts more accessories than Dremel 8220.
 With a speed range varying between 5,000 and 35,000 RPMs, this tool is ideal for busy workshops as you complete on tasks within a stipulated duration and with precision.
 Besides, its runtime doesn’t depend on batteries, so we can recommend this tool for time-consuming tasks.